-- Those who are accompanying or joining parents who have the right of abode or leave to enter or remain in the UK (or those accompanying or joining relevant family members, usually parents who are UK or Irish nationals), or those who are children of diplomats. - Those who are dependants of teachers coming to the UK on a teacher exchange scheme. - Those who are dependants of adults residing legally in the UK who have been given immigration rights as workers to reside in the UK. - Those who are dependants of foreign students where the accompanying parent or legal guardian has a student visas. - Asylum seekers - Those having been granted leave under section 67 of the Immigration Act 2016 - Those having been granted Calais leave to remain. - Those who are (including unaccompanied asylum seekers) placed in the care of social services or those in receipt of Section 4 support.
+• Those who are accompanying or joining parents who have the right of abode or leave to enter or

+- Those who are dependants of teachers coming to the UK on a teacher exchange scheme. - Those who are dependants of adults residing legally in the UK who have been given immigration rights as workers to reside in the UK. - Those who are dependants of foreign students where the accompanying parent or legal guardian has a student visas. - Asylum seekers - Those having been granted leave under section 67 of the Immigration Act 2016 - Those having been granted Calais leave to remain. - Those who are (including unaccompanied asylum seekers) placed in the care of social services or those in receipt of Section 4 support.